 You can learn the Even Berry Stitch and 44 of my other favorite stitches in my Ultimate Crochet Library video classes.
 Learn FREE for 2 days.

-This afghan blanket has beautiful shades of white, peach and dusty rose creating a gradient throughout the length of it.
+This crochet afghan blanket pattern has beautiful shades of white, peach and dusty rose creating a gradient throughout the length of it.

 You could also make this into an adorable crochet baby blanket simply by reducing the number of rows you crochet in each section of the blanket.
 It’ll be the same width but be more in line with a typical baby blanket size in terms of length.

 The Ombre blanket is created using the Plymouth Encore Worsted Yarn which is an acrylic/wool blend adding softness without sacrificing durability.
 It’s luxurious and cozy and comes in vibrant shades that are used in this crochet pattern.